rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

       , eq-comp-arrow-inv-map-arrow-map-equiv-id-a A is-segal-A a a' ψ)
 ```

-We see that `arrow-map-equiv-iso-representable` has retraction
+We see that `arrow-map-fiberwise-equiv` has retraction
-`arrow-inv-map-equiv-iso-representable`.
+`arrow-inv-map-fiberwise-equiv`.

 ```rzk
 #def htpy-comp-map-fib-equiv-inv-map-fib-equiv